-In 2018/19, the 25th edition of le Cinema cent ans de jeunesse, we are looking at ‘la Situation’: the range of dramatic situations that recur in films, how they are shot and edited, and how they position the spectator.
+In 2018/19, the 25th edition of le Cinema cent ans de jeunesse, we looked at ‘la Situation’: the range of dramatic situations that recur in films, how they are shot and edited, and how they position the spectator.
 For example, the trope whereby a film opens with a character arriving at an unfamiliar place (think Rebecca, or Edward Scissorhands, Spirited Away, or The Shining); or moments where couples separate at a train station (The Umbrellas of Cherbourg; Casablanca; L’Avventura; Terminal Station😉 or indeed where characters are waiting for the arrival of someone at a station (Once Upon a Time in West; The Railway Children; High Noon).

-We consider situations that recur in a film, but where the tables are turned (Mandy; City Lights; Rio Bravo; Bicycle Thieves); situations of social embarrassment or shame (Boudu Saved from Drowning; Toni Erdmann; Bicycle Thieves; Imitation of Life; I Was Born But..); situations that pivot on a sudden twist (La Femme du Cote); a whole sub-genre of scenes around billiard tables (Three Times; Vivre sa Vie; A Place in the Sun).
+We considered situations that recur in a film, but where the tables are turned (Mandy; City Lights; Rio Bravo; Bicycle Thieves); situations of social embarrassment or shame (Boudu Saved from Drowning; Toni Erdmann; Bicycle Thieves; Imitation of Life; I Was Born But..); situations that pivot on a sudden twist (La Femme du Cote); a whole sub-genre of scenes around billiard tables (Three Times; Vivre sa Vie; A Place in the Sun).

 2017/18 saw us focus on the relationship between ‘places’ and ‘stories’: how specific, real, identifiable and unique places, enable specific stories to be told.
 We looked at creepy houses, ‘outsider places’, at entrances and exits, and at the emotional claims places make on people and characters.
 Schools from Lincolnshire and London.